-The above are minimum requirements for admission to the College of Osteopathic Medicine.
-Students are encouraged to enroll in additional courses such as calculus, comparative anatomy, genetics, physical chemistry, biochemistry, behavioral sciences, and neurosciences.
+The above are minimum requirements for admission to NYIT College of Osteopathic Medicine.
+Students are encouraged to enroll in additional courses such as behavioral sciences (psychology, sociology, anthropology), biochemistry, calculus/statistics, genetics, human anatomy/physiology and microbiology.
 The potential applicant should complete these courses as early as possible.